 HISTORY OF WOODSTOCK

 I’d like to do this, but I wasn’t there.
 However, I do remember it when it occurred.
-And of course, everyone saw the 1970 Academy Award winning (Documentary) movie — edited by a young Martin Scorsese.
+And of course, who hasn’t seen the 1970 Academy Award-winning documentary movie — edited by a young Martin Scorsese.

-Over forty years ago almost half a million Baby Boomers attended one of the defining moments of American Post-Modernism.
+Over fifty years ago almost half a million Baby Boomers attended one of the defining moments of American Post-Modernism.
 While The Beatles may have introduced it earlier in the ’60s, Woodstock pulled together many of the distinctively American voices.
-This music festival was called “an Aquarian Exposition” though it now may feel more like the “dawning of the aging of Aquarius.”
+This music festival was called “An Aquarian Exposition” though it now may feel more like the “dawning of the aging of Aquarius.”

-Here were the performers, 32 different acts performed over the course of the four days, from Friday to the morning of Monday — with a few of my comments:
+Here were the performers, 32 different acts performed over the course of the four days, in Yasgur’s field, from Friday to the morning of Monday — with a few of my comments:

 Friday, August 15